January 29, 2019

 The popularity of the cardboard jigsaw puzzle exploded during the Great Depression as they were relatively inexpensive and could be put together, taken apart, and reassembled innumerable times, thus providing hours of entertainment.

-The manufacturing method has evolved over the years.
+The manufacturing method has improved over the years.
 Most modern puzzles are cut from paperboard.
-The process to cut a thousand piece puzzle, for example, requires large presses which exert as much as 700 tons of pressure and precision cutting.
+The process to create a thousand piece puzzle, for example, requires large presses which exert as much as 700 tons of pressure and precision cutting.

 Jigsaw puzzles also come in a variety of sizes.
 A child’s first puzzle is likely to be from four to nine pieces.
 For something a bit more challenging, an adult can assemble a 300 piece puzzle in an hour or two.
 A thousand piece puzzle may take numerous sessions over several days.